mongodb/mongo/src/mongo/db/query/query_stats/README.md

 size will be treated separately from the example which does not specify a batch size.

-The dimensions considered will depend on the command, but can generally be found in the `KeyGenerator` iterface, which will generate the query stats store keys by which we accumulate statistics.
-As one example, you can find the `FindKeyGenerator` which will include all the things tracked in the `FindCmdQueryStatsStoreKeyComponents` (including batchSize shown in this example).
+The dimensions considered will depend on the command, but can generally be found in the `Key` iterface, which will generate the query stats store keys by which we accumulate statistics.
+As one example, you can find the `FindKey` which will include all the things tracked in the `FindCmdComponents` (including batchSize shown in this example).